songzhw/songzhw.github.io/and_archi/2017-03-08-mvvm-in-action.md

 But this post is about the architecture, is about MVVM, so I will not talk too much about data-binding.
 I may create a new post about data-binding later.

 ### MVVM
+For those person who know MVVM is always with data-binding, I have to say, MVVM is not necessarily using data-binding.

+In the MVP pattern, our Presenter must know the existance of View, so when you get the data from Model, you can call, like `view.refresh(data);`.
+But in MVVM, our middle-layer, ViewModel (not Presenter anymore),  does not need know the existance of View, or it does not care about the View.
+Anyone could be the View, what I(ViewModel) should do is just send the UI logic out, any view can hold it and deal with it.

+To fulfill such an architecture, you have at least two ways:
+* Data-Binding : What you should do is just changing the model/data, the data-binding framework will be in charge of deliver this change event to the view.
+* RxJava : This solution is like Observable pattern.
+The ViewModel just send the change event, and his subscriber will get notified.
+By the way, ViewModel does not know, and does not need to know which class is the receiver.

+### MVVM with data-binding

 ### OneBindingAdapter